 - Family Service of Greater Baton Rouge, based in Baton Rouge, LA, will expand its Corrections Referral and Case Management program to serve more HIV-positive individuals exiting the corrections system and to successfully connect them with quality care.

-- Grace House in Jackson, MS, will expand its CLEAR (Choosing Life: Empowerment, Action, Results) program to serve more HIV-positive clients and provide services aimed at improving treatment adherence, cognitive behavior, and prevention activities.
+- Grace House in Jackson, MS, will expand its CLEAR (Choosing Life: Empowerment, Action, Results) program to serve more HIV-positive clients and provide services aimed at improving treatment adherence, cognitive behaviour, and prevention activities.

-- Positive Impact, basedin Atlanta, GA, will provide additional intensive case management services for HIV-positive Latino individuals and HIV-positive African American women.
+- Positive Impact, based in Atlanta, GA, will provide additional intensive case management services for HIV-positive Latino individuals and HIV-positive African American women.

 - Southwest Louisiana AIDS Council based in Lake Charles, LA, will expand its medical systems navigation program, FAST (Find, Assess, Stabilize, and Treat), to serve additional newly-diagnosed persons, previously incarcerated persons, and those who have not successfully remained in care.

 “ViiV Healthcare received a great response from grassroots organizations in the South demonstrating the need is great.
 The awardees’ proposed programs are unique and provide promise towards alleviating HIV in the United States among communities most impacted by the disease.
-ViiV Healthcare puts the interests of those affected by HIV at the center of everything we do.
-We are honored to support communities through these grants.
+ViiV Healthcare puts the interests of those affected by HIV at the centre of everything we do.
+We are honoured to support communities through these grants.
 It is our hope the initiatives will positively impact those areas in critical need of HIV/AIDS resources,” said Bill Collier, Head of North America, ViiV Healthcare.

 About ViiV Healthcare’s Positive Action Programs